gnachman/iterm2-website/source/_includes/documentation-preferences.md

 <hr>

 #### Name
-Gives the name of the profile which is shown in menus, preferences, and the profiles window.
+Gives the name of the profile which is shown in menus, settings, and the profiles window.

 #### Shortcut key
 This shortcut can be used to open a new window or tab.
 By default, it opens a new tab, but if you hold down the option key while pressing the shortcut, a new window will be opened instead.